xNaCly/libjson/README.md

   - uft8 support via go [rune](https://go.dev/blog/strings)
 - no reflection, uses a custom query language similar to JavaScript object access instead
 - generics for value insertion and extraction with `libjson.Get` and `libjson.Set`
-- caching of queries with `libjson.Compile`
+- caching of queries with `libjson.Compile`, just in time caching of queries
 - serialisation via `json.Marshal`

 ## Benchmarks